cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 where
 * **_r<sub>d</sub>_** is the delegator reward
 * **_δ_** is the pool delegation
-* **_α_** is the saturation limit
+* **_α_** is the pool saturation limit
 * the factor 10 in the exponent ensures that the reward drops by ~60% when pool delegation exceeds by 10% of the saturation limit.

 The mechanism described above further enhance decentralization.
 In the current protocol, delegators are biased towards nearly saturated pools because these pools generate better rewards just because of how the reward in the current protocol is structured.
 This bias causes centralization of stake towards pools that are at near saturation.
 In this CIP, such bias is eliminated because it no longer matter which pool a delegator is staked - all are getting the same reward.
 Finally, the delegator reward should increase as Cardano adoption increases.
 This increase in the reward is expected to encourage more and more delegation which will enhance the security of the ecosystem.
 There may come a time when Cardano is able to increase the delegator reward to a point when it becomes more profitable to delegate ADA than to use it as a medium of exchange.
 Thereby, reducing the amount of liquid ADA in the ecosystem.
 This mechanism is akin to coin burning but in a rather more meaningful manner.
+ADA is then use as a security coin, and the medium of exchange will shift to stable coins.

 # **Rationale**
 The steady centralization of stake concentrated to only a few MPOs primarily arises from the substantial saturation limit (68M) allocated for each pool.
 This large allocation allows moneyed MPOs to gain substantial delegation simply by setting up multiple pools and offering lucrative rewards.
 If left unchanged, the current state of affairs deters would-be SPOs from setting up pools and discourages current SPOs from continuing to operate because, for a significant number of them, the cost/reward is economically disadvantageous.
 This only leads to further centralization.